EmilSodergren/rust-tuya-mqtt/README.md

 1. Run the binary.

 ## Prerequisit
 You need to know the key and id of the Tuya device.
 According to me the easiest way to find these is explained at: [Step by Step for adding Tuya-bulbs](https://community.openhab.org/t/step-by-step-guide-for-adding-tuya-bulbs-wi-fi-smart-led-smart-life-app-to-oh2-using-tuya-mqtt-js-by-agentk/59371).
+This is a youtube video showing he procedure [Getting all local tuya keys](https://youtu.be/YKvGYXw-_cE?t=229).

 ## Logging
 The program uses [env_logger](https://docs.rs/env_logger) and can be configured to log at different levels with the `RUST_LOG=level` variable.
 It is also possible to turn on logging only for the rust-tuya components with `TUYA_LOG=level`.
 By default the id and key will be scrambled in the log output.
 To get the full id and key information set `TUYA_FULL_DISPLAY=true`.